Trump in interview says he respects Fed Chairman Powell

-WASHINGTON (AP) — President Donald Trump is saying that he respects Federal Reserve Chairman Jerome Powell.
+WASHINGTON (AP) — President Donald Trump said Thursday that he respects Federal Reserve Chairman Jerome Powell but isn’t a fan of the Fed’s recent rate hikes.

-Speaking about his decision to tap Powell as Fed leader to replace Janet Yellen, Trump tells Bloomberg News that he put a man in the job whom he likes and respects.
+Speaking about his decision to pick Powell to replace Janet Yellen earlier this year, Trump said, “I put a man in there who I like and respect.”
+But he also said, “we are not being accommodated” by the Fed’s string of rate hikes.

-But he indicated he is not happy with a string of Fed rate hikes.
+“I don’t like that,” Trump said in an interview with Bloomberg News.

-Trump has previously complained that Fed rate hikes were driving up the value of the dollar which hurts U.S. exports.
+Trump has previously complained that the Fed’s rate hikes are hurting his efforts to boost economic growth and also driving up the value of the dollar, which hurts U.S. exports.

 Most Read Business Stories